 If you are aching to pen the next masterpiece but are lost in the process, a course in writing could be the antidote.
 It could rekindle your joy for literature and writing, show you the ropes of the craft, and instill the discipline to park yourself in your seat to toil away on a story.

-An MFA, as you may know, makes for a great calling card despite being a debatable topic in writing circles.
+A MFA (Master Of Fine Arts), as you may know, makes for a great calling card despite being a debatable topic in writing circles.
 It also gives you access to some of the best instructors, helps you build a community, and shows you how to navigate the writing process, from coming up with a brilliant idea to shaping it into a story and getting it published.
 Armed with an MFA, you can even teach creative writing.

 If you are pressed for time and prefer an alternative to full-time education, an online writing degree may be the way to go.
 These are some of the colleges known for their online writing degrees and low-residency programs.